KimHeonSeung/Netty/README.md

-# Netty

-### 서버 - 클라이언트간의 직렬화된 객체 통신 초반 구현 코드

-## 서버 실행 순서
+### Server - Client Communicating with Serialized Object

+### Server Steps
-1. NettyServer의 main 함수 실행
+1. Start with main method in NettyServer class.
-2. conf/server.properties 파일을 읽어 서버 구동 세팅
-3. NettyServerInitializer를 통해 소켓 오픈 및 연결 대기
-4. NettyServerInboundHandler에서 클라이언트 채널에 관한 처리

-## 클라이언트
+2. Server Settings are wrote in conf/server.properties.
+3. Socket open and wait for connection in NettyServerInitializer class.
+4. Client Channel Handling in NettyServerInboundHandler class

+### Client Steps
-1. NettyClient의 main 함수 실행
+1. Start with main method in NettyClient class.
-2. conf/client.properties 파일을 읽어 구동 세팅
-3. NettyClientInitializer를 통해 서버 연결 요청
-4. 연결 직후 특정 파일의 무결성에 관한 RequestVO 객체 전송
-5. NettyClientInboundHandler에서 서버 채널에 관한 처리
+2. Client Settings are wrote in conf/client.properties.
+3. Try to connect to Server in NettyClientInitializer class.
+4. Check integrity of some files after connection established and send to server with RequestVO.
+5. Server Channel Handling in NettyClientInboundHandler class.